Frequently Asked Questions

 Getting started

 To send Bitcoins from your LocalBitcoins Wallet enter the receiving address and the amount you wish to send and click continue.
+Please note that you can only withdraw your whole balance at once.

 On the following page review the details, and enter your password (and your two-factor authentication code, if you have 2FA enabled) to send the transaction.